ThanhPham1987/flatgeobuf-vectordb/README.md

 - other datasets & queries
 - performance benchmarks
 - scientific cooperations, if you'd like to work together to write a paper that'd be incredibly much appreciated

+## To Do
+- a Python requirements file

 Feel free to reuse the code in this repo for whatever you like, but please reference me or this repo.
 I invested countless hours in open source software and would love to get a shoutout back.
 Also, please open an issue/discussion if you tried it or used it somewhere just so I know that it's actually beeing used :)